 ProfessionalsRobert A. Atkins

-Bob has been a litigator and trial lawyer at Paul, Weiss for 34 years, and is a former co-chair of the Litigation Department, a former member of the firm’s Management Committee, and the current co-chair of the firm’s legal ethics committee.
+Bob has been a litigator and trial lawyer at Paul, Weiss for 35 years, and is a former co-chair of the Litigation Department, a former member of the firm’s Management Committee, and the current co-chair of the firm’s legal ethics committee.
 Bob has twice been named The American Lawyer’s “Litigator of the Week,” first for his successful trial and appellate work in an antitrust and consumer deception case in the Eastern District of Texas and the Fifth Circuit, and most recently for winning a trade secrets and noncompetition trial involving IBM and Microsoft in the Southern District of New York.
-Bob has been recognized by U.S. News & World Report as one of the “Best Lawyers” in U.S. Antitrust Litigation.
+Bob has been recognized by U.S. News & World Report as one of the “Best Lawyers” in U.S. Antitrust Litigation and most recently as one of Lawdragon’s 500 Leading Litigators in America.
 He also litigates voting rights cases as the Co-Chair of the Brennan Center for Justice.

 Bob has a nationwide practice trying cases and arguing appeals, primarily in the areas of antitrust, consumer deception and false advertising, and corporate commercial disputes.
 His work spans numerous industries and businesses, including cloud computing and information technology, medical devices, pharmaceuticals, and private equity.
 He appears in state and federal courts across the country, including currently California, Florida, New York, Delaware, North Carolina, New Jersey, Michigan and Washington.
 Bob has argued appeals in the Second, Third, Fifth and Eleventh Circuits, as well as many state appellate courts.